 It can be helpful to talk with someone about how you're feeling.
-They can give an outsider’s view of the situation that you find distressing or help you look at it differently.
-They can also help figure out the cause of your feelings.
+They can offer a different perspective on the situation or help you look at it differently.
+They might also be able to help figure out the cause of your feelings.

-Talking about your problem can be helpful in itself.
-Sharing can make you feel less alone with it and help relieve the stress of coping with it.
+Talking about things can be helpful in itself.
+Sharing can make you feel less alone and help relieve the stress of coping by yourself.
 The other person may be able to offer reassurance, support or information, or help you get connected with services.

 Thinking about the following questions can help you with this conversation: